FT to cut jobs in digital restructuring plan

 The group said it would consult with the National Union of Journalists as to what steps it would take if it does not achieve the right level of take-up for the planned scheme.

-The restructuring of the paper follows months of speculation as to whether parent Pearson Plc (PSON.L), the media and education group, will sell the title as it increases its focus on education and away from assets reliant on cyclical advertising.
+The restructuring of the paper follows months of speculation as to whether parent Pearson Plc, the media and education group, will sell the title as it increases its focus on education and away from assets reliant on cyclical advertising.

 Pearson has denied the paper is up for sale.